bytedeco/javacpp/README.md

 In addition to the few examples provided below, to learn more about how to use the features of this tool, please refer to [the source code of the JavaCPP Presets](https://github.com/bytedeco/javacpp-presets).
 For more information about the API itself, one may refer to [the documentation generated by Javadoc](http://bytedeco.org/javacpp/apidocs/).

-As a matter of course, this all works with the Scala language as well, but to make the process even smoother, I would imagine that it should not be too hard to add support for "native properties", such that declarations like `@native var` could generate native getter and setter methods...
+As a matter of course, this all works with the Scala language as well, but to make the process even smoother, it should not be too hard to add support for "native properties", such that declarations like `@native var` could generate native getter and setter methods...

 ### Accessing Native APIs